sidwellr/Variations/lineshapes/lineshapes.md

 [![](hamid_js-1.png)](hamid_js-1.flame) [![](hamid_js-2.png)](hamid_js-2.flame)

-Tip: The line based figures tend to have strong moiré patterns due to aliasing.
-Adding a tiny amount (0.005 to 0.01) of gaussian_blur on the same transform as hamid_js can help reduce it.

 | Parameter | Description |
 | --- | --- |
 | presetId | The type of figure to draw; 0-9 use lines and 10-19 use circles ([pdf index](hamid-presets.pdf)) |